Orphanet/API_Orphadata/README.md

 └── wsgi.py
 </pre>

-with:
+The repository is made of two independent parts:
-- `api/` a folder containing all code relative to the **flask implementation of the API**.
+- `api/`, a folder containing all code relative to the **flask implementation of the API**.

-- `datas/` a folder containing scripts and modules relative to the **processing of data** (download, conversion and elastic injection).
+- `datas/`, a folder containing scripts and modules relative to the **processing of data** (download, conversion and elastic injection).
+This folder is used to get the orphadata and store them in an elasticsearh instance that is queried by the API.

+There is also:
-- `static/` a folder containing all static files used to serve the API.
+- `static/`, a folder containing all static files used to serve the API.
 The only reason this folder is not in `api/` is related to the way the gandi server instance accesses static files.

-- `requirements.txt` a file used to install all required python libraries.
+- `requirements.txt`, a file used to install all required python libraries.

-- `wsgi.py` a python script used to run the application.
+- `wsgi.py`, a python script used to run the application.

 # Requirements